maikewu/forms/docs/fields/08-user-single-select.md

 | Required        | no              |
 | Default Value   | `false`               |

-By setting `printEmailAddress` to `true`, email address of the slected user will be printed in brackets next to the name in the PDF.
+By setting `printEmailAddress` to `true`, email address of the selected user will be printed in brackets next to the name in the PDF.

 ```JSON
 value:{